mattihicks/mattihicks/price-quote-finland.md

        </div>
        <div class="col-8">
         <h2 class="projectTitle">Methods</h2>
         <p>After working with the project team and business leadership on the research objectives and context, I decided to <span style="font-family:GT-Walsheim-Medium">survey</span> people who have recently filled out a price quote.
-From this survey, I took the most recent (within the past week) and "data rich" responses and conducted a round of <span style="font-family:GT-Walsheim-Medium">phone and Skype interviews</span> to gather deeper information.</p>
+From this survey, I took the most recent (within the past week) and "data rich" responses and conducted a round of <span style="font-family:GT-Walsheim-Medium">phone and Skype interviews</span> to gather more in-depth information.</p>
       </div>
     </div>
   </div>